retogerber/MIMIC/config/README.md

 conda run -n napari_imsmicrolink napari
 ```
 This should open `napari`.
 In `napari` go to `Plugins` -> `IMS MicroLink` which should open `napari-imsmicrolink` on the righthand side.
 Interactively register the two modalities by choosing corresponding pixels on the two images.
+For more information check out [the github repository](https://github.com/NHPatterson/napari-imsmicrolink).
 Two possibilities for registration are possible: IMS to postIMS or postIMS to IMS (preferred) which you can choosing by specifying the target modality in the napari plugin
 - save the output to `results/{PROJECT_NAME}/data/IMS`
 - if output generates .ome.tiff (if register postIMS to IMS) move the created `.ome.tiff` file (which should be the postIMS microscopy image registered to IMS) to the directory `results/{PROJECT_NAME}/data/postIMS`, replace the existing file

+Then adapt file `config/sample_metadata.csv`: (see also section [add metadata](#add-metadata))
+- `coords_filename`: the name of the just generated `.coords` file
+- `IMS_rotation_angle`: initial rotation angle in degrees of IMS relative to postIMS, should be one of {-270,-180.-90,0,90,180,270}.
+Enter the same value as used during interactive registration.
+Default: 0

+ If all TMA cores are registred in one step enter the same `coords_filename` for each sample.
+If registration should be done per TMA core individually (can be more precise) repeat the above procedure for each TMA core.

-## Register IMC to postIMC (QuPath)
+### Select IMC location on postIMC scan (QuPath)

 In QuPath:
 - open postIMC microscopy image